keagan-b/39-B-Live-Video/README.md

 Now attempt to use the `psql` command again.
 If you still get an error, run the `createdb` command and try again.

+### Installing `pyzbar`
+In order to use the `pyzbar` library on Linux, you need to install `libzbar0` with your package manager.
+For example: `sudo apt-get install libzbar0`.

+---

-#### Identifying Serial Ports
+## Identifying Serial Ports
-Identifying serial ports on Linux is a little harder than it is on Windows.
-Your best bet is to run `dmesg | grep tty` in the console.
+In order to use the Blue Raven flight controllers, their serial port must be identified and configured in `/src/main.py`.
+Doing so on Linux is a little harder than it is on Windows.
+On Linux, the best bet is to run `dmesg | grep tty` in the console.
 If your USB device is recognized, you should see a message alon the lines of `cdc_acm 1-1.3:1.0: ttyACM#: USB ACM device`.
 The full name of your port will be `/dev/ttyACM#`.

 ---